SHOULD I CORRECT OBVIOUS GRAMMATICAL ERRORS IN A CLIENT'S SCRIPT?

 Should you need to reach out to a client or talent, we ask you email email@example.com.

-On a Full Service job, communication is handled by the Account Manager who has posted the job at the request of the client.
+On a Professional Service job, communication is handled by the Account Manager who has posted the job at the request of the client.

 Asking a Question